eth-brownie/brownie/docs/persist.rst

 The first time Brownie is run on a network with persistence enabled, it will ask you to set a password.
 The persistent data is then encrypted and stored at ``build/networks/[network].json``.
 The next time you load Brownie you will be asked to enter the password.
 You can instead enter CTRL-C to use the network without persistence.

 You can use the ``reset`` command in the console to forget the addresses of deployed contracts on the active network.
+Local accounts that were added with ``accounts.add`` will not not be removed, they must be deleted manually from the ``accounts`` container.

-Or delete the ``build/networks/`` folder to erase all persistent data.
+You can also delete the ``build/networks/`` folder to erase all persistent data.